-Here are 5 things you must know before relying on credit card rental car insurance.
+7 things you must know before relying on credit card rental car insurance

 While we can’t change the rules of rental car insurance, being aware of these seven “gotchas” of credit card rental car insurance can save you a lot of headache and surprises in the future.

-If you plan a long trip which might result in a rental car of over 15 days, you should make sure to call your credit card company to see the maximum length of time that you can rent a car and still be covered.
-Many credit cards will only cover rentals less than 15 days in length.
+If you plan a long trip which might result in a rental car of 15+ days, you should make sure to call your credit card company to see the maximum length of time that you can rent a car and still be covered.
+Some rewards credit cards will only cover rentals less than 15 days in length.

 As a rule of thumb these are the limits for most cards:

 - Visa: provides coverage for up to 15 days (international rentals are covered for up to 31 days)